treecalc/treecalc.github.io/index.md

 ## What is TreeCalc?

 TreeCalc is a programming language with a focus on calculations and business rules.
-The most important features are:
+Highlights include:

 * easy to learn
 * no side effects